-Specific educational requirements are necessary for teacher candidates to fulfill in order for them to receive West Virginia teaching certification.
+Specific educational requirements are necessary for teacher candidates to fulfill in order for them to receive West Virginia teacher certification.
 At minimum, a bachelor’s degree must be acquired through a regionally accredited academic institution.
 Teacher candidates must also complete a state-approved educator preparation program and be recommended for certification through that program.

-Education is also important for those who already hold a teaching certificate in West Virginia.
+Education is also important for those who already hold a teaching certification in West Virginia.
 Individuals who have taught for five years and who earn a master’s degree may upgrade their licenses to Permanent Teaching Certificates.
 An Initial Professional Teaching Certificate may also be upgraded to a Permanent Teaching Certificate by converting the Initial Professional Teaching Certificate to a five-year license and then renewing it twice.

 West Virginia Teacher Testing Requirements

-In addition to educational requirements, West Virginia mandates that teacher candidates complete three Praxis Series tests: the Pre-Professional Skills Test (Praxis I), content area assessments (Praxis II assessment of specialty area), and the Principles of Learning and Teaching assessment (Praxis II assessment of professional knowledge).
+In addition to educational requirements, West Virginia educator certification mandates that teacher candidates complete three Praxis Series tests: the Pre-Professional Skills Test (Praxis I), content area assessments (Praxis II assessment of specialty area), and the Principles of Learning and Teaching assessment (Praxis II assessment of professional knowledge).

 Those who are certified through NBPTS or who hold an out-of-state teaching certificate are exempt from the above testing requirements.
 In addition, those with a master’s degree or who scored well on other standardized testing are exempt from taking the Praxis I, and individuals with a doctorate in the licensure area are exempt from the Praxis II requirement.